Pablito14/readme-generator/README.md

 ## Description

-This program will ask you some questions in the command line, and based on what you answer them with, create a readme file in markdown for your project
+This program will ask you some questions in the command line, and based on what you answer them with, create a readme file in markdown for your project.
+The files will be written to the output folder.

 ## Instructions